 - Drug compliance screening

 - Drug drug interaction screening

 - Drug disease screening

 - Dosing/duration screening

 - Drug age screening

 - Drug sex screening

 - Duplicate prescription screening

 - Duplicate therapy screening

 - Acetaminophen toxicity screening

-- Opioid Misuse
+- Opioid misuse

 - Opioid naïve days' supply limit

 - Opioid benzodiazepine concurrent use

 - Opioid buprenorphine concurrent use

 - Opioid antipsychotic concurrent use

 - Polypharmacy use of multiple anticholinergic medications

 The Pharmacy is responsible for reviewing any claim with a DUR alert from the POS system.
 The Pharmacy is responsible for ensuring that its systems accept DUR messaging.
-Pharmacists should use professional judgment to follow up with Covered Persons and/or Prescribing Providers to provide professionally appropriate counseling regarding the DUR messages.
+Pharmacists should use professional judgment to follow up with covered persons and/or prescribing providers to provide professionally appropriate counseling regarding the DUR messages.
 Following a clinical decision, the pharmacist should provide appropriate documentation on the hard copy.

 CMS regulations and Prime require Pharmacies in Prime's Medicare Network to review, update and implement quality assurance systems and procedures at the POS.
-Pharmacies must obtain and refer to the Covered Person's allergy information before dispensing.
+Pharmacies must obtain and refer to the covered person's allergy information before dispensing.
 In addition, Pharmacies must ensure that all employees or other agents who dispense medications are aware of and use these DUR procedures, and that they follow currently accepted standards for contemporary Pharmacy practice as established by the applicable jurisdiction.

-Maximum Allowable Cost (MAC)
+Maximum allowable cost (MAC)

 Prime's Maximum Allowable Cost (MAC) program lists pricing for drugs that are reimbursed at an upper limit per unit price, based on current market sources.
 All products are reviewed on a regular basis and will be adjusted as needed based on market conditions.
-Prime's MAC lists are updated at a minimum every seven (7) days or in accordance with applicable law.
-If the availability of a drug becomes limited, the MAC will be suspended, or the drug may be permanently removed from MAC lists at Prime's sole discretion.
+Prime's MAC lists are updated at a minimum every seven days or in accordance with applicable law.
+If the availability of a drug becomes limited, the MAC will be suspended or the drug may be permanently removed from MAC lists at Prime's sole discretion.
 The drug may be added back when Prime's market sources confirm adequate supply and distribution.

-Pharmacies can appeal Prime's MAC pricing by submitting an appeal through Prime's website or by sending a MAC appeal to Prime at MACAppeals@primetherapeutics.com or by fax to 877.823.6373.
+Pharmacies can appeal Prime's MAC pricing by submitting an appeal through Prime's website or by sending a MAC appeal to Prime at MACAppeals@PrimeTherapeutics.com or by fax to 877.823.6373.
+If a fax is sent, an email address is required so a response may be provided.

 Please refer to Prime's website where Pharmacies can register to access and search Prime's MAC lists, weekly MAC changes, MAC pricing appeals process and the sources used to determine MAC pricing.
-After Pharmacy Network participation is verified, the Pharmacy will receive a secure username and password via email to access Prime's MAC lists.
+After pharmacy network participation is verified, the Pharmacy will receive a secure username and password via email to access Prime's MAC lists.

-The sources currently used to determine MAC pricing are regional and national wholesalers which include AmerisourceBergen, Cardinal Health, McKesson, Anda Pharmaceuticals, the National Average Drug Acquisition Cost (NADAC) published by CMS, Predictive Analytical Cost (PAC) and Medi-Span.
+The sources currently used to determine MAC pricing are regional and national wholesalers, which include AmerisourceBergen, Cardinal Health, McKesson, Anda Pharmaceuticals, the National Average Drug Acquisition Cost (NADAC) published by CMS, Predictive Acquisition Cost (PAC) and Medi-Span.
 Prime may change pricing sources at any time.